 “Meaningful youth engagement is an inclusive, intentional, mutually-respectful partnership between youth and adults whereby power is shared, respective contributions are valued, and young people’s ideas, perspectives, skills, and strengths are integrated into the design and delivery of programs, strategies, policies, funding.” – YouthPower

-In its most basic form, youth engagement is about getting youth to participate in the shaping of their communities, and the decisions that affect their lives.2 Furthermore, youth engagement provides young people a means for positive development.
+In its most basic form, youth engagement is about getting youth to participate in the shaping of their communities, and the decisions that affect their lives.
+Furthermore, youth engagement provides young people a means for positive development.
 There are many benefits to youth engagement.
-Effective youth engagement leads to positive outcomes for young people, from their own individual lives, to their social world, and on a broader systemic level.4 Some examples include skill building to become productive adults, reduction of risk-associated behaviors, increased civic awareness and pride, cultivating a sense of belonging, and better youth-service delivery.2
+Effective youth engagement leads to positive outcomes for young people, from their own individual lives, to their social world, and on a broader systemic level.
+Some examples include skill building to become productive adults, a reduction of risk-associated behaviors, increased civic awareness, cultivating a sense of belonging, and better youth-service delivery.

 WATCH: A 5-minute video that explains youth engagement from Ontario Centre of Excellence for Child and Youth Mental Health.

 Meaningful youth engagement not only acknowledge youth as full citizens with rights and responsibilities but it also provides young people with opportunities for their active involvement beyond platitudes and tokenism.
 Such meaningful youth engagement is important not only for positive youth development but also for systemic changes to provide effective support to high-risk youth and families.

 Meaningful youth engagement goes beyond just engaging youth to address social and economic forces, such as racism, classism, sexism, homophobia, and ableism, that oppress young people and impact their day-to-day lives.
 Given the diversification of youth and communities, meaningful youth engagement gives us the necessary tools to employ a social justice lens to support young people from disenfranchised communities.